QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 end
 ```

-will return the same data
+which will return the same data

 ```{figure} img/stata-sysuse-auto-3vars-range-list.png
 ```